hungl6844/xcrab/README.md

 A window manager written in [Rust](https://rust-lang.org).

-[These posts](https://jichu4n.com/tag/window-manager/) by Chuan Ji were an immense while designing this WM.
+[These posts](https://jichu4n.com/tag/window-manager/) by Chuan Ji were an immense help while designing this WM.

 ## Contributing